michelcrypt4d4mus/ethecycle/README.md

 # Edit local copy of .env to set TXION_DATA_DIR as the location of some txion CSVs
 cp .env.example .env
+cp .env.neo4j.example .env.neo4j
-# Use vi or whatever editor you prefer
+# Use vi or whatever editor you prefer to set variables in .env
 vi .env

 # When you run this command docker-compose should build everything and leave you in a
 # bash shell, at which point you can run 'bpython' to get a python REPL etc.
 scripts/docker/python_repl_shell.sh

+# Once you have configured docker's memory allocation for Neo4j, you may want to regenerate
+# the .env.neo4j file with this script:
+scripts/docker/neo4j/generate_.neo4j.env_file.sh
 ```

 ## Loading Data